Milo Yiannopoulos Beats Out Pulse Shooting Victims For LGBTQ Publication’s Person Of The Year

 “Love Milo.
 He can make liberals cry just by smiling.
 Their racist causes where whites are demonized and blamed for everything bad that’s happened while painting terrorists as good people drove people to Yiannopoulos.
 He was willing to tell the truth and not apologize for it… Anyone with a brain knows Sharia law is bad.
 Gays are slaughtered, women oppressed, Africans enslaved and children forced into marriage.”

-Perhaps most stunning was the fact that Milo managed to snatch up the title in the face of the the group that came in third — the victims of the Pulse nightclub shooting in Orlando, Florida.
+Perhaps most stunning was the fact that Milo managed to snatch up the title in the face of the the group that came in third; the victims of the Pulse nightclub shooting in Orlando, Florida.
 With 49 dead and 53 wounded, the attack was the largest on U.S. soil since 9/11.
 Following the incident, Yiannopoulos made an appearance outside the club to encourage gays to use their First and Second Amendment rights to fight back against Islamic extremism.

 “My hope after today, after the ugly and disgusting thing that happened here is that gay people say too, like the Jews did after the second world war, never again and gay people too, let Islamic fundamentalist preachers and Muslims everywhere who are tempted into thinking they can treat gay people like this, they can treat women like this, they can treat Latinos like this, they can treat black people like this, they can treat anyone like this, that we will shoot back.”